canozbey/SplitExp/README.md

 ### Setup

 - The regular expression is made for Turkish texts.
 It uses extension and abbreviation dictionaries in Trie format.
-You can extend these dictionaries and adapt them to the code to get more accurate sentence boundary detection.
+You can extend these dictionaries and embed them in the regular expression to get more accurate sentence boundary detection results.
 The dictionaries in the regular expression is as follows:

 #### Abbreviations